liviajohn/liviajohn/README.md

 ### Hi there 👋

 I'm currently a second-year student at Kennesaw State University.
-I enjoy diving into various programming languages and frameworks to create efficient and reliable applications.
-Whether it's web development, mobile apps, or exploring the realms of machine learning and artificial intelligence, I'm always eager to learn and contribute.
+I enjoy learning new programming languages and frameworks to create efficient and reliable applications.
+Whether it's web development, mobile apps, or exploring machine learning and artificial intelligence, I'm always eager to learn and contribute.

-Currently, I'm honing my skills in software development through hands-on projects and coursework, aiming to make a positive impact in the tech industry.
+Currently, I'm improving my skills in software development through hands-on projects and coursework, aiming to make a positive impact in the tech industry.

 Outside of coding, you can find me exploring new trails, practicing yoga, or diving into a good book.